semmypurewal/BeginningJavaScript/03-types/readme.md

     typeof addThree(5, 10, "Hello");
     //=> "string"

-It turns out that whenever we add a string to a number, the result is a string -- the number is _coerced_ into a string during the computation.
+We've seen that whenever we add a string to a number, the result is a string -- we say that the number is _coerced_ into a string by the `+` operator.

 ### Number Types and Arithmetic Expressions

-It's pretty essential that we understand basic operations that we can apply to the specific built-in JavaScript types.
+It's pretty important that we understand the basic operations we can apply to JavaScript's built in types.
 It's easiest to start with the `number` type, because you'll recognize most of the operations from a standard calculator.

 The most-commonly used built-in operators for numbers are the (mostly) familiar arithmetic operators.